Introduction & Highlights

 During October D6500 & D6515 were noted at Eastleigh Works.

-February: The electrification of the West Coast main line would see many Mk 1 passenger coaches converted to electric heating, prior to the full scale conversion of this stock a test train was run between Ferme Park and Craigentinny, Edinburgh using seven electrically heated coaches powered by D6504.
-The train ran each night for four nights to a fast schedule.
-During this testing D6504 was shown as on loan to the LMR for allocation purposes.
+February: The electrification of the West Coast main line would see many Mk 1 passenger coaches converted to electric heating, prior to the full scale conversion of this stock a test train was run between Ferme Park and Craigentinny, Edinburgh using electrically heated coaches powered by D6504.
+On February 10th D6504 and eight coaches ran from Derby to Peterborough and Kings Cross.
+The train then ran each night for four nights to a fast schedule, departing Kings Cross for Craigentinny on 14th & 16th, then returning south on 15th & 17th.
+Kings Cross crews worked the train throughout, with a pilotman north of York.
+During this testing D6504 was shown as on loan effective February 12th to the LMR (Derby) for allocation purposes.

 March: Night visits were made by a D65xx locomotive to the Lewes - Barcombe Mills line for the purpose of testing bridges in conjunction with West Country Pacific No. 34008 Padstow.